ONSdigital/Cloudfoundry-Scripts/README.md

 - `cf_push.sh`
   - Simple script to login to Cloudfoundry and push the named app

+- cf-export-roles-orgs-user.sh
+  - Simple script that generates various scripts to create users, organisations, spaces and roles when pointed at a given Cloudfoundry.
+    Additionally the script will generate a few text files that contain data about services & service brokers.

 ### AWS related scripts

 - create\_aws\_cloudformation.sh